Whats-A-MattR/Whats-A-MattR/README.md

 - 👋 Hi, I’m @Whats-A-MattR, Systems Manager @ CodeBlue Australia, Business Owner @ [TENSABYTE](https://tensabyte.com.au), Head of Product @ [BOREHOG](https://borehog.net/)
-- 🌱 I’m currently developing JavaScript and it's many Libraries and Frameworks
+- 🌱 I’m currently developing with JavaScript and it's many Libraries and Frameworks
 - 📜 PowerShell, JavaScript and Python Automation
 - 😎 I’m looking to collaborate on really anything I can, OpenSource all the things
 - 📫 How to reach me: